MihaiBojin/waf-downloader/README.md

 git push origin v0.1.x
 ```

-A [GitHub Action](https://github.com/MihaiBojin/template-python-package-2024/actions) will run, build the library and publish it to PyPI.
+A [GitHub Action](https://github.com/MihaiBojin/waf-downloader/actions) will run, build the library and publish it to the PyPI repositories.

-### Manual
+### Manual publish

 These steps can also be performed locally.
 For these commands to work, you will need to export two environment variables: